What candles are safe to burn?

 Artificial Dyes and Fragrances

-When a candle is scented or dyed with artificial fragrances or dyes, it releases toxic chemicals.
+When a candle is scented or colored with artificial fragrances or dyes, it releases toxic chemicals.

-Synthetic fragrances can cause hormone disruption, skin, eye, and nose irritation, and damage the liver and kidneys.
+Synthetic fragrances can cause hormone disruption, skin, eye and nose irritation, and damage to the liver and kidneys.

-Candles that contain natural essential oils or fragrances (in safe concentrations) should be considered.
-You can get the same aromatherapy benefits from organic oils as scented candles and even make your scents.
+Consider candles that contain natural essential oils or fragrances (in safe concentrations).
+You can get the same aromatherapy benefits from organic oils as from scented candles, and even make your own scents.

-Even though essential oils are non-toxic, they can be very potent.
+Although essential oils are non-toxic, they can be very potent.
 You should research the best ways to use essential oils and the precautions you need to take.
 Pregnant women should not use essential oils.
-First, consult a qualified aromatherapist.
+Consult a qualified aromatherapist first.

 Candles that are safe to use